Which factors influence the effectiveness of disinfectants?

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

-The effectiveness of disinfectants is significantly influenced by factors such as contact time, temperature, and the presence of organic matter.
+The effectiveness of disinfectants is significantly influenced by several specific factors, which are captured well in the choice that includes contact time, temperature, and presence of organic matter.

-Contact time refers to the duration that a disinfectant must remain in contact with the surface or material being sanitized to achieve effective microbial reduction.
-Insufficient contact time can lead to inadequate disinfection, as the active ingredients may not have enough time to interact with and destroy the microorganisms.
+Contact time refers to how long the disinfectant needs to be in contact with the surface or material to effectively eliminate or reduce the number of microorganisms.
+Insufficient contact time may lead to ineffective disinfection, as pathogens may not be exposed long enough to be killed or inactivated.

 Subscribe